git/git.github.io/rev_news/drafts/edition-35.md

 * [GitPlex](https://www.gitplex.com/) a tool to "browse code in git repository like in IDE".
 * [FAC](https://github.com/mkchoi212/fac) a command line tool to fix merge conflicts has been [discussed on Hacker News](https://news.ycombinator.com/item?id=16056271).
 * [Git exercises](https://gitexercises.fracz.com/) helps you "learn and practice Git" with exercises to "rapidly become a Git Master".
-* [git-dissect (DIStributed biSECT)](https://github.com/talshorer/git-dissect) "an alternative to `git bisect` that allows running tests on multiple hosts in order to bisect faster."
+* [git-dissect: DIStributed biSECT](https://github.com/talshorer/git-dissect) "an alternative to `git bisect` that allows running tests on multiple hosts in order to bisect faster."
+* [git-pisect: Parallel regression finder](https://github.com/hoelzro/git-pisect) "an alternative to `git bisect run` that uses multiple concurrent tests to try to finish a bisect more quickly", with an [explanatory blog post](https://hoelz.ro/blog/git-pisect).

 ## Credits